Data analysis: Innumeracy

 Effective analysts are generally adept with a variety of numerical techniques.
 However, audiences may not have such literacy with numbers or numeracy; they are said to be innumerate.
 Persons communicating the data may also be attempting to mislead or misinform, deliberately using bad numerical techniques.

 For example, whether a number is rising or falling may not be the key factor.
 More important may be the number relative to another number, such as the size of government revenue or spending relative to the size of the economy (GDP) or the amount of cost relative to revenue in corporate financial statements.
 This numerical technique is referred to as normalization or common-sizing.
 There are many such techniques employed by analysts, whether adjusting for inflation (i.e., comparing real vs. nominal data) or considering population increases, demographics, etc.

 Analysts may also analyze data under different assumptions or scenarios.
 For example, when analysts perform financial statement analysis, they will often recast the financial statements under different assumptions to help arrive at an estimate of future cash flow, which they then discount to present value based on some interest rate, to determine the valuation of the company or its stock.
 Similarly, the CBO analyzes the effects of various policy options on the government's revenue, outlays and deficits, creating alternative future scenarios for key measures.

 Other applications

 Analytics and business intelligence

 Analytics is the "extensive use of data, statistical and quantitative analysis, explanatory and predictive models, and fact-based management to drive decisions and actions."
 It is a subset of business intelligence, which is a set of technologies and processes that uses data to understand and analyze business performance to drive decision-making.

 Education

 In education, most educators have access to a data system for the purpose of analyzing student data.
 These data systems present data to educators in an over-the-counter data format (embedding labels, supplemental documentation, and a help system and making key package/display and content decisions) to improve the accuracy of educators' data analyses.

+Public safety

+Data analysis is also applied to public safety and law enforcement.
+Colombia's National Police uses the IAPOL system to combine information from crime records, corrective-measure records and emergency-response systems.
+The system analyzes historical and georeferenced data to generate heat maps that support operational decision-making.